-Submissions received by the journal are pre-evaluated in desk review.
+Submissions received by the journal are pre-evaluated in desk review by editor.
 When the submission meets the requirements / norms and focus of the journal, and has no evidence of plagiarism, it is sent to two reviewers with knowledge on the topic in a blind review method.
 When two reviewers have divergent decisions, a third is consulted for a final decision.

 - When the opinion is “Accept submission”, an email is sent to author and the article is forwarded for publishing for publication.

 - When the decision is “Required reviews” the author receives 30 days to adjust and forward a new version with individual letters where he points out the adjustments made according to the suggestion of each reviewer.
 In case the author complies with the indicated suggestions, the article is forwarded for publishing for publication purposes.

 - When the decision is “submit to a new round”, major revisions are required.
 Authors will have 30 days to adjust and a new evaluation round is established, which can be split into a new opinion in blind review, which are: Accept submission, Required reviews, submit to a new round, or Refuse submission.

 - When the decision is "Decline submission", authors receive an e-mail informing that the article will not be published and the comments sent by the referees are sent in an attachment.